EAT-JBCOMMUNITY/EAT/README.md

 INNOVATION
 -----------------------------------
 The innovative part of EAT is creating the test once and testing with any version of the tested software.
-It may be firstly applied for the JBOSS Servers, but, in general, a similar structure, can be used for creating tests about any software with multiple versions.
+It may be firstly applied for the JBOSS Servers, but, in general, a similar structure, can be used for creating tests about any software with multiple versions or for multiple software programs that have a part of the testsuite in common.

 MOJO DOCUMENTATION